 A larger website is not automatically a better website.
 More pages, more menus, more animations, more forms, and more design elements can help when they support the user journey, but they can also make the site harder to use.

-Website complexity becomes a problem when users have to decode the company’s internal structure before they can understand the offer.
-Users start feeling that friction when:
+A complicated website becomes a real issue when users have to navigate internal structure before they can understand the offer.
+Those issues often show up when:

-Industry, service, or location pages can repeat the same message without giving users a clearer reason to choose you.
+Service, industry, or location pages can repeat the same message without giving users a clearer reason to choose you.

 Too many CTAs compete with each other